gscanlon21/a-diary-a-day/README.md

-# A Mood a Day
+# A Diary a Day

-A Mood a Day is a workout routine newsletter aimed at making it easy and simple to work out.
+A Diary a Day is a workout routine newsletter aimed at making it easy and simple to work out.

 ## App

-[Download the app](https://github.com/gscanlon21/a-mood-a-day/releases).
-App tokens are generated from the preferences page on the [website](https://amoodaday.com).
+[Download the app](https://github.com/gscanlon21/a-diary-a-day/releases).
+App tokens are generated from the preferences page on the [website](https://adiaryaday.com).

 The program [Obtainium](https://github.com/ImranR98/Obtainium) can be used for automatic updates.